Suui/UE4Tutorials/README.md

 The Content includes way more things than used.
 You may find the StarterContent, AnimStarterPack, some migrated stuff from the ContentExamples, and some more.

 #### Project Organization
 Inside the Content folder, you cand find the **Assets** folder, which contains all the non-tutorial specific Content.
-The other folders are each one in reference to a tutorial, or a related series of them.
-Inside those you will find everything that was created for the tutorial.
+The other folders are each one named in reference to a tutorial, or a related series of them.
+Inside those you will find everything that was created for it.

+#### Repository Organization
+I'm using the Gitflow workflow.

+- You will find the latest release in the **master** branch.
+- The **develop** branch contains the features that are being implemented in the next release.
+- Wild **feature/TutorialName** branches will appear.
+Each feature is a tutorial that is being done.
+- Wild **release/X.Y** branches will less often appear, whenever a release is coming.